 Our Guide to Masai Mara Safaris

-The most astounding animal migration on earth
+A Masai Mara Safari has the most astounding animal migration on earth.

 The core experience of any Kenya Safari is of course a visit to the world famous Masai Mara.
 What’s important to know is the huge size of this region and its make up.

 There is the Masai Mara National Reserve proper and surrounding private wildlife concession areas.

 The Mara Reserve is managed by the Kenya Wildlife Services whilst concessions are privately managed in partnership with the local community for sustainability purposes.

 This guide delves into the Masai Mara and provides top tips for a great Kenya safari.

 Are you ready to experience the Masai Mara?Get in Touch

 Masai Mara National Reserve